Germany to elect new president; Steinmeier the favorite

 - 5 thoughts on the Seahawks' signing of Blair Walsh, and what it means for Steven Hauschka

-Steinmeier, a Social Democrat, emerged as the government’s candidate after Merkel was unable to find a conservative of presidential stature willing to run for the job.
-He has long been one of Germany’s most popular politicians.
+- Michael Bennett pulls out of planned trip by NFL players to Israel

-The presidential vote is likely to be one of the last moments of coalition unity ahead of a parliamentary election in September in which Merkel is seeking a fourth term and both sides hope to end the “grand coalition.”
+The presidential vote is likely to be one of the last moments of coalition unity ahead of a parliamentary election in September in which Merkel is seeking a fourth term.
+Both sides hope to end the “grand coalition.”

-The Social Democrats are currently enjoying a poll boost from their surprise nomination as her challenger of Martin Schulz, a former European Parliament president.

 Under Merkel, he served twice as foreign minister — from 2005 to 2009 and again from 2013 until this year, with a stint as opposition leader in between.
 He has won respect for his persistence in trying to resolve the long-running crisis in Ukraine.

-Steinmeier, 61, is normally studiously diplomatic, but strongly criticized Trump during the U.S. election campaign.
+Steinmeier, 61, is normally studiously diplomatic, but strongly criticized Donald Trump during the U.S. election campaign.

 The opposition Left Party nominated Christoph Butterwegge, a political science professor who opposed Schroeder’s economic reforms.
 A deputy leader of Alternative for Germany, Albrecht Glaser, also is running, as is Alexander Hold, nominated by the small Free Voters party in Bavaria, and Engelbert Sonneborn, the father of a satirist.